Retreats

 Why choose a retreat in the Netherlands rather than in my own country?

 In the Netherlands, psychedelic retreats are legal.
-In general, it is advisable to stay within a legal framework when dealing with psychedelics.
-In a legal retreat, the hosting organization is registered and has legal responsibilities.
+It is advisable to stay within a legal framework when dealing with psychedelics.
+In a legal retreat, the hosting organization has an official regisytration and legal responsibilities.

-While psychedelics are not inherently dangerous, unexpected situations can arise, and the presence of experienced professionals is always beneficial to ensure a positive and well-guided journey.
+While psychedelics are not inherently dangerous, unexpected situations can arise.
+That’s why the presence of experienced professionals is always beneficial to ensure a positive and well-guided journey.

 What activities are included in a retreat?

-At Tangerine Retreat, a retreat spans 3 days during which we offer several relaxing activities, including group discussions, one-on-one role-playing, yoga, breathing exercises, nature walks, music evenings, vegetarian meals, and, of course, the consumption of legal psilocybin truffles!
+At Tangerine Retreat, our group retreat spans three days, offering relaxing activities such as group discussions, one-on-one role-playing, yoga, and breathing exercises.
+We also include nature walks, music evenings, vegetarian meals, and, of course, the consumption of legal psilocybin truffles!

 Do I need a referral from a mental health professional to attend a depression retreat?

-It is not necessary to have a medical referral or prescription to consume psilocybin in a retreat in the Netherlands, especially when seeking alternative methods to treat depression.
-However, if you have been on antidepressant or antipsychotic medication, or if you have shown any symptom of a psychiatric disorder, it is highly recommended to discuss it with your healthcare or psychiatric professional.
+It is not necessary to have a medical referral or prescription to consume psilocybin in a mental health retreat, especially when seeking alternative methods to treat depression.
+However, we recommand to discuss about your use of antidepressant or antipsychotic medication with your healthcare or psychiatric professional.
+The same advice applies if you have psychiatric disorders.
 This is crucial to understand how such medications or conditions might interfere with the effects of psilocybin.

-Individuals with renal insufficiency, diabetes, or hypertension are also advised to make their decision after discussing it with their doctor.
+Individuals with renal insufficiency, diabetes, or hypertension should also discuss their decision with their doctor before making it.

 Do you offer retreats for women with depression?